library(igraph)

 18.1 Packages Needed for this Chapter

-18.1.1 Example: Teenage Friends and Lifestyle Study
+18.2 Running Example: Teenage Friends and Lifestyle Study

 We use a running example with data from the “Teenage Friends and Lifestyle Study” (West and Sweeting 1996), which was also used in the previous chapter on ERGMs.
 In contrast to the earlier example that focused on a single time point and only the subset of 50 pupils, we here model the dynamics of friendship ties across all three observed waves and with the 129 pupils over all three time points, and including relevant actor-level covariates such as gender and smoking behavior.
-The dataset is called glasgow129
+The dataset is called glasgow129 in the networkdata package, which includes the following:

 - Networks: Binary, directed friendship ties measured at three time points.